•Born on February 4, 1916, Dr. Jose R. Velasco was a pioneer in rice and coconut research in the Philippines.

 The scope of Dr. Velasco’s coconut research included coconut products and the mineral composition of soil in areas where coconuts grow.
-However, he is perhaps best known for focusing on a disease that is to coconuts what the Southern corn leaf blight was to maize: cadang-cadang, literally named after the Bicolano word for “dying.”
+However, he is perhaps best known for focusing on a disease that is to coconuts what the Southern corn leaf blight was to maize: cadang-cadang, after the Bicolano word for “dying.”

 Contrary to the popular notion at the time that cadang-cadang was viral in nature, Dr. Velasco felt that the key was right under his feet — literally.

 Dr. Restie Robles, a retired professor from UPLB who currently evaluates herbicide use for the Department of Agriculture, served as Dr. Velasco’s research assistant in 1962 with the endorsement of her undergraduate thesis adviser, Dr. Augusto Tenmatay.
 Part of her work involved analyzing soil samples from areas in the Bicol region infested with cadang-cadang.
 They were searching for a toxic element in the soil that could have caused the disease in the coconuts.

 “His work then dealt with finding the cause of the cadang-cadang disease,” shared Dr. Robles.
 “He was led to the idea that very rare elements in the Periodic Table might be the culprit.”

 Eventually, thanks to developments in technology, the etiology (cause) of cadang-cadang was identified as a viroid called CCCVd (coconut cadang-cadang viroid).
 Found only in plants, viroids are the smallest known pathogens, spreading primarily through human plant propagation methods.

 Firmly planted in his work